Avatarchik/transkoll-mobile-app/README.md

 ## Requirements

-+ Unity 2018.2.17 or higher with integraded Vuforia SDK.
++ Unity 2018.2.17 or higher with integrated Vuforia SDK.
 + Vuforia Account with License and Key and a given product database.
 + Android SDK for android build support (optional)